FelixLoether/Resizer/README.rst

 Resizer
 =======

-Resizer helps you generate different sized thumbnails and load images from various sources.
+Resizer helps you resize images to a set of given sizes (and load images from various sources such as URLs).

 ------
 Sample